rust-lang/rust/src/doc/rustc-dev-guide/src/serialization.md

   crate, these are then deserialized by crates that depend on that library.
 - Certain query outputs are serialized in a binary format to [persist incremental compilation results].
-- The `-Z ast-json` and `-Z ast-json-noexpand` flags serialize the [AST] to json and output the result to stdout.
 - [`CrateInfo`] is serialized to json when the `-Z no-link` flag is used, and deserialized from json when the `-Z link-only` flag is used.